Dotneteer/spectnetide/README.md

 the tape files.
     * __BASIC List view__ to display the BASIC program list loaded into the memory
     * __Debugging the code__ with *breakpoints, Run/Pause/Step-Into/Step/Over* commands
     * __Stack view tool__.
 Besides the stack contents, you can see &mdash; with disassembly &mdash; the instructions that placed a particular value to the stack.
+    * __Spectrum VM state management__.
+You can save and load the current state of the Spectrum virtual machine to a file, or even add it to the project hierarchy.
+When you start a Z80 program, the IDE uses VM states for fast code load and execution.

 * __Full-blown Z80 assembly programming__.
 The [SpectNetIde Assembler](Documentation/Z80Assembly/Z80AssemblerReference.md) provides you a
 robust Z80 assembler and related toolset.
     * __Syntax-highlighted editor__